kaishxu/DFMed/README.md

-# DFMed
+# DFMed: Medical Dialogue Generation via Dual Flow Modeling
-This is the code for ACL 2023 Findings paper: Medical Dialogue Generation via Dual Flow Modeling by Kaishuai Xu, Wenjun Hou, Yi Cheng, Jian Wang, and Wenjie Li.
+This is the code for ACL 2023 Findings paper: [*Medical Dialogue Generation via Dual Flow Modeling*](https://arxiv.org/abs/2305.18109) by Kaishuai Xu, Wenjun Hou, Yi Cheng, Jian Wang, and Wenjie Li.

 **DFMed** is a novel medical dialogue generation framework, which models the transitions of medical entities and dialogue acts via step-by-step interweaving.